ashdashlee/ashdashlee/README.md

 - 👋 Hi, I’m @ashdashlee
+- 👀 I am a SCHOOL OF CODE BOOTCAMP 13 student!!!!!!
 - 👀 I’m interested in learing to code and becoiming a software engineer
-- 🌱 I’m currently learning full stack web devlopment and python hoping to join a bootcamp soon!
+- 🌱 I’m currently learning full stack web devlopment and python!
 - 💞️ I’m looking to collaborate on learing and small new projects to get my experance up
 - 📫 How to reach me telegram @ashdashlee